 Final Thoughts

-Curves Equator isn’t just another EQ or resonance suppressor—it’s a glimpse into the future of audio processing.
-The fact that it listens to your content, adapts to it, and offers personalized curves sets it apart from traditional EQs.
-Whether you’re a seasoned engineer or someone new to mixing, the Waves Curves Equator is a valuable tool to have in your arsenal.
-With its combination of automatic learning, frequency unmasking, and transparent processing, it may very well replace several other plugins in your workflow.
+Curves Equator isn’t just another EQ or resonance suppressor; it’s a glimpse into the future of audio processing.
+It listens to your content, adapts to it, and offers personalized EQ frequency suppression curves, setting it apart from traditional EQs.
+With its combination of automatic learning, frequency unmasking, and transparent processing, it may very well replace several other plugins in your DA mixing chains.

-At $39, the introductory price feels more than reasonable for the level of innovation Waves has brought to the table here.
-I’m excited to see where the rest of the Curves Spectral Series goes when it releases in early 2025.
+At $39, the introductory price is more than fair for the level of innovation Waves has delivered with Curves Equator, making it a strong competitor to Soothe 2.
+I’m excited to see where the rest of the Curves Spectral Series will go when it launches in early 2025.
+I wouldn’t be surprised to see a compressor or limiter added to the lineup, and it’ll be interesting to see how Waves incorporates AI into those tools as well.

 Disclaimer: Any references to any brands on this website/webpage, including reference to products, trademarks, brands and companies, are provided for description purposes only.
 We don't have any association with or endorsement by these brands or companies.
 Some of the links on our blog may be affiliate links.
 This means if you click on these links and make a purchase, we may earn a commission at no extra cost to you.